O1ahmad/ansible-role-zcashd/README.md

 #### Config

 **Zcashd** supports specification of various options controlling aspects of the Zcashd client's behavior and operational profile.
-Each configuration can be expressed within in a simple configuration file, `zcashd.conf` by default, composed of **key=vaue** pairs representing the aforementioned configuration properties available.
+Each configuration can be expressed within a simple configuration file, `zcashd.conf` by default, composed of **key=vaue** pairs representing the aforementioned configuration properties available.
 The following details the facilities provided by this role to manage the contents of the aforementioned configuration file.

 As indicated, available configuration options are organized according to the systems/subsystems they are used to manage.
 For a reference to the list of available configuration options, see [here](https://zcash.readthedocs.io/en/latest/rtd_pages/zcash_conf_guide.html).